Partition of India: India

 Due to religious persecution in Pakistan, Hindus continue to flee to India.
 Most of them tend to settle in the state of Rajasthan in India.
 According to data of the Human Rights Commission of Pakistan, just around 1,000 Hindu families fled to India in 2013.
-In May 2014, a member of the ruling Pakistan Muslim League-Nawaz (PML-N), Dr. Ramesh Kumar Vankwani, revealed in the National Assembly of Pakistan that around 5,000 Hindus are migrating from Pakistan to India every year.
+In May 2014, a member of the ruling Pakistan Muslim League-Nawaz (PML-N), Ramesh Kumar Vankwani, revealed in the National Assembly of Pakistan that around 5,000 Hindus are migrating from Pakistan to India every year.
 Since India is not a signatory to the 1951 United Nations Refugee Convention, it refuses to recognise Pakistani Hindu migrants as refugees.

 The population in the Tharparkar district in the Sindh province of West Pakistan was 80% Hindu and 20% Muslim at the time of independence in 1947.
 During the Indo-Pakistani Wars of 1965 and 1971, an estimated 1,500 Hindu families fled to India, which led to a massive demographic shift in the district.
 During these same wars, 23,300 Hindu families also migrated to Jammu Division from Azad Kashmir and West Punjab.

 The migration of Hindus from East Pakistan to India continued unabated after partition.
 The 1951 census in India recorded that 2.5 million refugees arrived from East Pakistan, of which 2.1 million migrated to West Bengal while the rest migrated to Assam, Tripura, and other states.
 These refugees arrived in waves and did not come solely at partition.
 By 1973, their number reached over 6 million.
 The following data displays the major waves of refugees from East Pakistan and the incidents which precipitated the migrations: